Les noms ont un genre en français :masculin ou féminin.

 Exceptions!

-- L' is used before a noun starting with a vowel or a silent 'h', whatever the gender of the noun.
+- L' is used before a noun that begins with a vowel or a silent 'h', regardless of the noun’s gender.

-- Some nouns have completely different forms in the masculine and the feminine: un acteur, une actrice.
+- Some nouns have completely different forms in the masculine and feminine: un acteur, une actrice.

 Exercise 1: Multiple choice